 - Unvaccinated Persons: Face coverings are required in indoor public settings such as museums and visitor centers.

 - Leave No Trace – Leave areas better than how you found them by staying on designated trails and packing out all trash.
 Do not disturb wildlife or plants.

 Located on the San Diego Coast, which has been called the Riviera of the West, Cardiff State Beach has a gently sloping sandy beach with warm water.
 The site offers swimming, surfing and beachcombing.

 Dogs on Beach

 Dogs are permitted on Cardiff State Beach.
-All dogs must be on leash at all times.
+All dogs must be on a 6’ leash and under owners control at all times.

 Beach Wheelchairs are now available for patron use.
 Check out the wheelchair with a photo identification at the San Elijo State Beach Campground entrance.
 There is no fee charged for the use of the wheelchair.
 It is available on a first come, first served basis.

 During the summer season, a Mobi Mat is placed at Lifeguard Tower 15 to provide a firm access surface to the mean high tide line.
 This mat will permit an easier pathway to access the beach.